ssetta/ssetta.github.io/_pages/about.md

 I am a biological oceanographer, focused on phytoplankton ecology across ocean regions.
 I'm interested in communicating both my research and cutting edge science to the non-specialists.

 I'm interested in studying how changes in environment impact phytoplankton, microscopic photosynthesizers at the base of the food web.
-I'm especially intersted in how changes in phytoplankton can impact local communities, like that of harmful algal blooms, when phytoplankton proliferate with high nutrients or release toxic substances.
+I'm especially intersted in how changes in phytoplankton can impact local communities, like that of harmful algal blooms, when phytoplankton proliferate with high nutrients and release toxic substances.

 I'm currently a postdoctoral researcher in the <a href='https://www.pmel.noaa.gov/ocean-molecular-ecology/'>Ocean Molecuar Ecology Lab</a> at the NOAA Pacific Marine Environmental Laboratory and <a href='https://cicoes.uw.edu/'>The University of Washington</a>.
 My current research focuses on the distribution and survival of phytoplankton across nutrient, temperature and ocean acidification gradients.